 As it says at the beginning, this is my first webinar and is really amateur, with rather unhelpful interruptions by various people and some really retro visual aids – paper and felt tip!
 (The next one had PowerPoint which can be a mixed blessing and happily wasn’t recorded.)

-Finally I have written some articles for the FLBA Journal including for the Christmas Issue, which is not available, yet examining the emotional side of the law and asking “Why are we family lawyers anyway?”
-(Answer in brief – we are fascinated by family dysfunctionality and we hope to bring order to it because of our own formative experiences in childhood; experiences that we are in denial about and that is why the article will make such uncomfortable and unacceptable reading for many people.)
+Finally I have written some articles for the FLBA Journal including for the Christmas Issue examining the emotional side of the law and asking “Why are we family lawyers anyway?”
+(Answer in brief – we are fascinated by family dysfunctionality in other people and we hope to bring order to it because of our own formative experiences in childhood; experiences that we are in denial about and that is why the article will make such uncomfortable and unacceptable reading for many people.)

 I would welcome feedback to me at firstname.lastname@example.org